What are compression socks?

 Compression socks after surgery & SKINEEZ

-SKINEEZ compression garments were founded by Michelle Moran in 2007.
-Michelle developed a unique idea after her own experience with a post-surgery compression garment recommended to her by her doctor.
-Michelle felt uncomfortable and experienced pain while wearing the garment, so it made her realize that there was a need for a solution to this problem.
-She then introduced microencapsulation technology to compression garment, and combined skincare, comfort, and compression.
+Michelle Moran founded SKINEEZ compression garments in 2007.
+Michelle developed a unique idea after her own experiencewith a post-surgery compression garment recommended to her by her doctor.
+Michelle felt uncomfortable and experienced pain while wearing the garment, making her realize a need to solve this problem.
+She then introduced microencapsulation technology to compression garments and combined skincare, comfort, and compression.

-Through clinical studies with SKINEEZ® Skincarewear®, she was able to show an increase of 19% in the skin’s elasticity and create real comfort while wearing the garments.
+Through clinical studies with SKINEEZ® Skincarewear®, she was able to show an increase of 19% in the skin's elasticity and create true comfort while wearing the garments.

-Now, in 2020, Skineez is still the only brand that combines these two areas of the health industry.
-Michelle’s idea helped many men and women have a more comfortable post-surgical recovery, and to feel better in their skin.
+In 2021, Skineez is still the only brand that combines these two areas of the health industry.
+Michelle's idea helped many men and women have a more comfortable post-surgical recovery and feel better in their skin.

-Skineez’s garments are all designed with the help of medical professionals, and surgeons.
-Check out Skineez SKincarewear compression collection in our online store.
+Skineez's garments are all designed with the help of medical professionals and surgeons.
+Check out Skineez SKincarewear compression.